bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         marks:
           -
             type: italic
+        text: "Treaty Elders of Saskatchewan:\_Our Dream is that Our" -
+    type: paragraph
+    content:
+      -
+        type: text
+        marks:
+          -
+            type: italic
-        text: "Treaty Elders of Saskatchewan:\_Our Dream is that Our Peoples Will One Day be Clearly Recognized as Nation" -
+        text: 'Peoples Will One Day be Clearly Recognized as Nation' -
         type: text
         text: '.
 (University of Calgary Press: Calgary).'